-Without the gift of spiritual health you have little to no perspective on the challenges, experiences and actions in your life; you can become disconnected from the vital need to examine your values and beliefs to see how congruent they are with your external world; you have no ability to look at chaos or discontent in life as a lack of meaning or purpose; and you diminish the potential to develop inner harmony and peace that can sustain you when life gets overwhelming.
+Without the gift of spiritual health you have little to no perspective on the challenges, experiences and actions in your life; you can become disconnected from the vital need to examine your values and beliefs to see how congruent they are with your external world; you have no ability to look at chaos or discontent in life as a lack of meaning or purpose.
+As a result, you diminish the potential to develop inner harmony and peace that can sustain you when life gets overwhelming.

 Take the time to consider each of these questions to see where you might need to focus on improving your spiritual wellness.

-Do you make time for daily relaxation and refreshment?
+Is there time in your day for daily relaxation and refreshment?

 Do you have a daily ritual of meditation and/or prayer?

-Do your values (honesty, love, respect) determine your choices and actions?
+Are your values (honesty, love, respect) influencing your choices and actions?

 Do you listen openly and accept the views of others even if they are different from your own?